 Nicole Hackley

-Nicole grew up in the beautiful Bitterroot Valley of Montana and received her degree in Sociology from MSU-Bozeman.
-Her career in substance abuse prevention started in 2009 in Eastern Montana, but eventually moved back to Western Montana where she currently resides with her husband Patrick and two sons, Hunter and Conner.
+Nicole grew up in the beautiful Bitterroot Valley of Montana and received her degree in Sociology from Montana State University.
+Her career in substance misuse prevention started in 2009 in Eastern Montana, but eventually moved back to Western Montana where she currently resides with her husband Patrick and two sons, Hunter and Conner.
 She enjoys cooking, hiking, gardening, reading and spending time in the mountains.
-Nicole’s greatest accomplishments in her prevention career have been implementing nearly two dozen alcohol policies at retail establishments and county governments, and creating a sustainable infrastructure and funding for Eastern MT Community Mental Health Center to continue substance abuse prevention in Eastern Montana.
+Nicole’s greatest accomplishments in her prevention career have been implementing nearly two dozen alcohol policies at retail establishments and county governments, and helping bring Prevention Specialist Certification to Montana, where she serves as the Secretary for the Montana Prevention Certification Board.
+She’s a trainer for SAPST, Ethics in Prevention, SAMHSA’s Core Competencies, and Question, Persuade, Refer Suicide Prevention Training.

 EXECUTIVE DIRECTOR/SPECIAL PROJECTS